Zoology & Ecology

 • Threats to biodiversity and extinction

-To further develop their knowledge, students will also have the opportunity to go on an excursion to exciting places such as the La Trobe University Zoology Department, Philip Island Nature Park, Queenscliff Marine Discovery Centre and local zoos!
+To enrich their learning experience, students will have the opportunity to participate in excursions to leading scientific and environmental sites such as Phillip Island Nature Park, Queenscliff Marine Discovery Centre, and local zoos.

 Student Testimonials